EMERALD ASH BORER TREATMENT

 What is the Life Cycle of the Emerald Ash Borer?

 Adults emerald ash borer’s emerge between mid-May through late July, and they will feed on ash leaves (this is where the preventative Criterion or Safari insecticides will provide protection).
-They mate, and then the females lay eggs (average of 60-90 per female) in bark cracks.
+They mate, and then the females lay eggs (an average of 60-90 per female) in bark cracks.
 Larvae hatch from the eggs within one week and then bore through the bark and into the trunk of the tree.
 The larvae then feed under ash tree bark from mid-summer through the next spring, producing the “S”-shaped tunnels (This is where Tree-Age will provide control).
 They pupate in the spring and the next generation of adults may emerge.

 Emerald Ash Borer Information